akshatvermavi/sampleproject/README.md

 npm config set https-proxy http://edcguest:edcguest@172.31.102.29:3128

+# to clone branch from anyn repo

+git clone -b new --single-branch https://github.com/MauryaRitesh/Softdart

+here new = name of the new branch

-#To push new project in old repo
+# To push new project in old repo

 git remote add origin https://github.com/akshatvermavi/sampleproject